GShreya06/WebDev/README.md

 # WebDev
-This repo contains some tutorials of web development.
+This Repository contains tutorials of web development.